 Restricted short-term investments consist of certificates of deposit that are collateral for standby letters of credit to qualify for workers' compensation self-insurance.
 The certificates of deposit have original maturities greater than three months, but less than one year.
-As of December 31, 2022 and 2021, the balance of restricted short-term investments was \$2.2 million.
+As of December 31, 2024 and 2023, the balance of restricted short-term investments was \$2.2 million.

-Allowance for Credit Losses
+Accounts receivable and Allowance for Credit Losses

 The Company evaluates the collectability of accounts receivable based on a combination of factors.
 When the Company is aware of circumstances that may impair a customer's ability to pay subsequent to the original sale, the Company records a specific allowance to reduce the amounts receivable to the amount that the Company reasonably believes to be collectable.
 For all other customers, the Company recognizes an allowance for credit losses based on factors that include the length of time the receivables are past due, industry and geographic concentrations, the current economic conditions and historical collection experience.
-As of December 31, 2022 and 2021, the Company's allowance for credit losses was \$2.7 million and \$2.3 million, respectively.
+As of December 31, 2024 and 2023, the Company's allowance for credit losses was \$3.5 million and \$2.8 million, respectively.